 Working remotely or working for a global team gives employees the flexibility to work from anywhere.
 Despite that, about 84% of remote workers prefer to work from home.
 About 10 % of the employees choose co-working spaces over home, offices, or cafes.

 Working remotely has many perks and benefits, but it also has a few flipsides.
 Many remote workers feel lonely, less motivated, and disconnected from the outer world.
 Co-working spaces resolve these without bringing onboard the rigidness of an office set-up.
 In a survey conducted by smallbizlabs, 83% of remote workers agreed that they felt less lonely after picking a co-working space, while 89% felt happier.

 With the advent of remote work culture and the gig economy, the world saw a surge in the mushrooming of co-working spaces.
 While companies have accepted this work model, most of them still don’t acknowledge the relevance of these co-working spaces.
 About 71% of the companies do not compensate the remote workers using co-working spaces.

-The pandemic has accelerated the growth and popularity of remote work and global team culture which is a win-win situation for both organisations and talents.
-Many companies like Skuad, Papaya Global, Remotely, etc have made this transition even smoother and seamless.
-Of course, like everything in the universe, remote work culture too has some drawbacks like mental burnouts, time management, struggling to end your day, or feeling lonely; but if you make small alterations in your approach, this is a perfect work model to bring back sanity into our lives and break free from the mechanical and monotonous office hours.
+The pandemic has accelerated the growth and popularity of remote work and global team culture, a win-win situation for both organizations and talents.
+Many companies like Skuad, Papaya Global, Remotely, etc., have made this transition smoother and seamless.
+Of course, like everything in the universe, remote work culture has some drawbacks like mental burnouts, time management, struggling to end your day, or feeling lonely.
+But if you make slight alterations in your approach, this is a perfect work model to bring back sanity into our lives and break free from the mechanical and monotonous office hours.